alexhunsley/patchouli-jsonpatch/README.md

 This is particularly useful if you want to declare a patch list just once for use on multiple different bits of JSON.

+## Installation

+To install via SPM, open the SPM package manager and add `https://github.com/alexhunsley/patchouli-jsonpatch`.
+Other package managers might be supported later.

 ## DSL features

 The DSL can handle `if`, `if-else`, `for`, `for-in`, and optionals.
 For example: